KryptXBSA/t3-twitter-clone/README.md

 * Build the project `npm run build`.
 * Start the project `npm start`.

-If you want to use Express.js for the backend instead of Next.js, check the other branch with-express.
+If you want to use Express.js for the backend instead of Next.js, Check the other branch `with-express`